The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Selection and modeling of MBH binaries in Horizon-AGN

-According to \cite{Shapiro1983}, a disk can be divided into three regions: (i) inner region ($r<r^{\rm gas/rad}$) with radiation dominated pressure and electron-scattering dominated opacity; (ii) middle region ($r^{\rm es/ff}>r>r^{\rm gas/rad}$) with gas dominated pressure and electron-scattering dominated opacity; (iii) outer region ($r>r^{\rm es/ff}$) with gas dominated pressure and free-free scattering dominated opacity.
-And within each of those three region, there are two possibilities: 1) $M_{\rm 2}$-dominated region ($r<r^{\rm \nu /s}$); 2) disk-dominated region ($r>r^{\rm \nu /s}$).
-The $r^{\rm \nu /s}$ in three regions of an $\alpha$-disk are defined in \cite{Haiman2009} as:
+According to \cite{Shapiro1983}, a disk can be divided into three regions: (i) inner region ($r<r^{\rm gas/rad}$) with radiation-dominated pressure and electron scattering-dominated opacity; (ii) middle region ($r^{\rm es/ff}>r>r^{\rm gas/rad}$) with gas-dominated pressure and electron scattering-dominated opacity; and (iii) outer region ($r>r^{\rm es/ff}$) with gas-dominated pressure and free-free scattering-dominated opacity.
+Within each of those three region, there are two possibilities: 1) an $M_{\rm 2}$-dominated region ($r<r^{\rm \nu /s}$) and 2) a disk-dominated region ($r>r^{\rm \nu /s}$).
+The $r^{\rm \nu /s}$ in three regions of an $\alpha$-disk are defined in \cite{Haiman2009} as

-Thus, there are six regimes and their orbital frequency evolution rate are listed below.
+Thus, there are six regimes and their orbital frequency evolution rates are listed below.